 Once thought of as outdated art forms, animated GIF images have now come back.
-If you haven't noticed, quite a few online sharing and social networking sites are now supporting animated GIF images, for example, on Tumblr, Flickr, Google+, and partly on Facebook.
+If you haven't noticed, quite a few online sharing and social networking sites are now supporting animated GIF images, for example, on Twitter, Reddit and Facebook.
 Due to their ease of consumption and sharing, GIF-ed animations are now part of mainstream Internet culture.

 So some of you may wonder how you can create such animated GIF images.
 There are various online or offline tools dedicated to create animated GIF images.
 Another option is to create an animated GIF image off of an existing video clip.
 In this tutorial, I will describe how to convert a video file to an animated GIF image on Linux.